ParanoidUser/codewars-handbook/docs/README.md

 ## Contribute

-Any contribution is highly appreciated you are very welcome to open issues or send pull requests.
+Your contribution is highly appreciated here.
+Feel free to open issues or send pull requests.
+If you have any questions or comments [the Gitter chat](https://gitter.im/paranoiduser/codewars-solutions) is open for discussion.

-> *"This solution doesn't solve my kata problem!"* 😤
+> *"This solution no longer solves the kata!"* 😤
 >> Please open an issue or create a pull request with a working copy.

 > *"This solution has a bug!"* 😱
 >> Please open an issue or create a pull request with a fixed version.

-> *"This solution is outdated and I know a better one!"* 🤔
+> *"This solution is retrograde and can be solved by a one-liner!"* 🤔
->> Please open an issue or create a pull request and share it.

-> *"I didn't find a solution to my kata!"* 🙄
->> You know what to do, right? 😉 Please open an issue and I'll prioritize it.
+>> You know what to do, right? 😉 Open an issue or create a pull request with an update!

+NOTE: Please **DO NOT** send your kata solutions here!

 ## License